WFSA International Men's Shore Team Trials.

-A £50 levy is payable to attend the WFSA Men’s Shore Team Trials, all money collected is paid into the team funds and is non-refundable.
-Please send your completed application form and cheque (made payable to WFSA) to the WFSA National Secretary:
+A £50 levy is payable to attend the ACSA Men’s Shore Team Trials, all money collected is paid into the team funds and is non-refundable.
+Please send your completed application form and cheque (made payable to Angling Cymru) to the ACSA National Secretary:

 Trial Dates, venues and baits

 £50 bait money is payable at the first leg of the trials.
 See below for amounts allotted per leg.
 Any left over money will go into the teams funds.

 Round One – Saturday 10th June 2023, 8 am until midday @ Cefn Siden (12oz maddies, 8oz blow lug)

 Round Two – Sunday 11th June 2023, 8 am until midday @ Cefn Siden (12oz maddies, 8oz blow lug)

 Round Three – Saturday 20th January 2024, 10am until 2 pm @ Talacre (3 wraps blacks, 1 packet mackerel)

 Round Four – Sunday 21st January 2024, 11.30am until 3.30pm @ Talacre (3 wraps blacks, 1 packet mackerel)